haiku/buildtools/gcc/gcc/ada/doc/gnat_rm/implementation_defined_attributes.rst

 a value of type `Boolean` value that is `True` if the type is normally passed by reference and `False` if the type is normally passed by copy in calls.
 For scalar types, the result is always `False` and is static.
-For non-scalar types, the result is non-static.
+For non-scalar types, the result is nonstatic.

 Attribute Pool_Address
 ======================